Rachel Linnett. Published, minus the meltdown.

 By the time my book was published, I was exhausted.
 Looking back, I could see that without the right kind of support, I had made the process far harder than it needed to be.

-Over the years, I had gathered a wonderful library of tools from helping people work through obstacles — ways to get unstuck, navigate painful emotions, quiet the inner critic, and handle complex relationships.
-Those tools helped me stay the course and bring the book to completion.
+Over the years, I had gathered an extensive library of powerful, practical tools to help people move through obstacles — ways to get unstuck, navigate painful emotions, quiet the inner critic, and handle complex relationships.
+Those tools helped me stay on track through the ups and downs of my writing journey and enabled me to bring the book to completion.

 I’m Not a Writing Coach